Bullseye

 The signature tune was voted the best game show theme in a 2008 survey for Churchill Insurance.

 The show has been produced in a number of locations over the years.
-It was first produced at ATV Centre/Central House at Bridge Street in Birmingham before being moved to Central's purpose built studios at Lenton Lane in Nottingham.
+It was first produced at ATV Centre/Central House at Bridge Street in Birmingham before being moved in 1990 to Central's purpose built studios at Lenton Lane in Nottingham.
 The Challenge version was produced at YTV at Kirstall Road in Leeds and the Gameshow Marathon versions were produced at LWT's famous studios on the South Bank in London.
 Well, where Bully goes, Tony follows!

 In 1983, the makers of Bullseye put together a very special "late-night" edition of the show for the Central Television Christmas tape.
 For those of you not in the know, "Christmas tapes" were tapes produced in the 1970s and 80s by bored and possibly jaded VT editors from the BBC and ITV regions who had to work on Christmas day (how else are people meant to watch Morecombe and Wise on the 25th?), compiled over the course of the year for viewing on the big day.
 To begin with these would usually comprise of X-rated bloopers (the kind you see on TV's Naughtiest Blunders 782 these days), but over time programme makers would make clips especially for the tapes.
 The most infamous is almost certainly the "Rude Rainbow" clip, an innuendo-filled mini-episode of children's favourite Rainbow written by the voice of Zippy and George, Roy Skelton, but a close second would be this Bullseye clip.
 In just under three minutes we get a foul-mouthed Jim Bowen in a stained string vest, Bully with a bout of flatulence, Tony Green as a semi-naked blind man (honestly, we're not making this up) and contestants from Cockermouth (ho ho) answering questions about vasectomies and gay cannibals.
 Then there's the, ahem, "laddish" language.
 It was, as they say, a different time...
 We are, of course, a family friendly website, but if you're that way inclined you can find it quite easily on YouTube.